OpenTechFund/CryptoTerminology/README.md

 1-RTT  means the client sends a 'Hello' packet, the server replies, and the Client is able to send data.
 1-RTT and above mean more message exchanges are necessary before parties can communicate securely.
 Fewer round-trips are desired for better performance.
 TLS 1.2 and below are 2-RTT, although a Session Resumption is 1-RTT.
 TLS False Start was a modification to TLS behavior to achieve 1-RTT even on an initial connection.

 Entropy - A difficult term to define, usually meaning randomness.
 An Operating System collects 'entropy' to be able to securely generate cryptographic keys and similar values.
 Passwords often are estimated to have a certain amount of 'entropy' (although these estimations often make wild assumptions.)
+Usually this refers to 'Shannon entropy' (after Claude Shannon), but there are other forms of entropy.

 Random Number Generator - a system designed to produce a sequence of numbers that appear random i.e. lacking a discernible pattern

-PRNG - pseudorandom number generator, an algorithm for generating number sequences that are an approximation of random number sequences.
+PRNG (aka RNG) - (pseudorandom) number generator, an algorithm for generating number sequences that are an approximation of random number sequences.
 PRNGs generate sequences based on initial values called seeds, which may be random

-CSPRNG - cryptographically secure pseudorandom number generator, a prng suitable for use in cryptography. csprngs use high quality sources for entropy and withstand common cryptanalysis tests.
+CSPRNG (aka PRNG or RNG) - cryptographically secure pseudorandom number generator, a prng suitable for use in cryptography. csprngs use high quality sources for entropy and withstand common cryptanalysis tests.
+In cryptographic contexts a CSPRNG with a strong seed is usually implied by any mention of an RNG.